apache/age-website/docs/clauses/match.md

 (u)-[]->()-[]->(v)
 ```

-A range lengths can also be given:
+A range length can also be given:

 ```